wlamnorman/most_things_rust/rust_the_book/README.md

 hands on introduction by creating io-game to guess a random number; loop, matching, mutability, borrowing, String, parse, expect (Ok/Err), Ordering, using standard creates.

 ## 3: programming concepts
+notes are in corresponding interactive rust notebook (using the `excvr` kernel)